Shortly after the nuclear Chernobyl disaster in 1986, a father risks his life and returns to his deserted apartment to retrieve his front door.

 Juanita Wilson’s film is based on a memoir by Belarusian journalist Svetlana Alexievich.
 This adaptation relies little on dialogue but creates mood and authenticity through the film’s locations (Pripyat and Kiev, Ukraine) the use of local actors, and the cinematographer’s sombre, muted palette.
 The Door is a spare, masterfully crafted work which deservedly secured much praise.

 The Door is part of F-Rated: Short Films by Irish Women.
 To view more from the collection, click here.
 The Door is also part of The Oscar® Collection: A Selection of Irish Academy Award® Nominated Short Films.
 It was nominated for an Academy Award® for Best Short Film (Live Action) in 2010.
 To see more from The Oscar® Collection, click here.
+This film is also part of Children on Film, to see more from that collection, click here.

 IFI recommendation: 12+